Dysgraphia

 What is Dysgraphia?

 Dysgraphia is a neurological condition that primarily affects writing abilities.
-It is characterized by difficulties in the physical act of writing, as well as in organizing and expressing thoughts in written form.
+It is characterized by difficulties in writing, organizing, and expressing thoughts in written form.
 People with dysgraphia may have trouble with handwriting, spelling, and putting their thoughts on paper.

 Educational Tips